-Using face coverings (either cloth, paper, or disposable) as appropriate: Consistent with the Centers for Disease Control and Prevention (CDC) recommendations, the Oregon Health Authority recognizes the use of face coverings may reduce the spread of COVID-19 among Oregonians.
+• Using face coverings (either cloth, paper, or disposable) as appropriate: Consistent with the Centers for Disease Control and Prevention (CDC) recommendations, the Oregon Health Authority recognizes the use of face coverings may reduce the spread of COVID-19 among Oregonians.
 This includes viral spread from people who have the infection, but no symptoms.
 As businesses and public spaces reopen in Oregon, it may be difficult to always keep (6) feet between people.
-Therefore, OHA recommends that the public use face coverings in businesses and public settings.
+Therefore, Governor Brown instituted a requirement for all people in Multnomah, Washington, Hood River, Marion, Polk, and Lincoln counties to wear face coverings while in indoor public spaces, such as grocery stores and other businesses.
+This mandate is effective June 24, 2020.